2 min read

 • The ways you will respond if they do happen

-You're able to prepare for a more pragmatic future, rather than being thrown off course at the first unexpected obstacle.
-For more information on fear setting, and some useful downloads, check out Tim's blog here.
+You can prepare for a more pragmatic future rather than being thrown off course at the first unexpected obstacle.
+For more information on fear-setting and some useful downloads, check out Tim's blog here.

-These three frameworks completely changed the way I thought about decision-making, and the support I was able to offer leaders in developing the skills they needed to keep their tricky programmes on track.
+These three frameworks completely changed how I thought about decision-making and the support I could offer leaders to develop the skills needed to keep their tricky programmes on track.

 I hope they're useful for you.